THUDM/OAG-taxo/README.md

 config.test.baselineex.json:Expan method on expansion task config.test.baselineextmn.json:Expan method on completion task

-config.valid.*.json means corresponding infer config file for * method and config.test.*.json
+config.valid.X.json means corresponding infer config file for X method and config.test.X.json

 If you do not have enough GPU memory for training, decrease batch size and negtive position please.